 Casa di Puccini, where the great opera composer was born, is now a house museum and Lucca is steeped in Puccini’s history.

-Outside the walls, is the neighborhood of Liberty villas that surround the city center, and there are some very impressive houses!
+Outside the walls is the neighbourhood of Liberty villas that surround the city centre, and there are some very impressive houses!

 Perhaps due to the fact that its packed medieval centre is still nearly all intact, Lucca has become a genuinely fantastical setting.
 In the last few years, the city has become an important summertime destination for music due to the Lucca Summer Festival, which features some of the most noted artists on the international scene.